patilasmit/E-commerce-Sales-Analysis/README.md

    ```

 ## Conclusion
-This project showcases the ability to perform in-depth analysis on e-commerce sales data using SQL queries.
-The insights gained from this analysis can assist in making data-driven decisions to improve sales strategies, customer engagement, and overall business performance.
+This project showcases my ability to perform in-depth analyses of e-commerce sales data using SQL queries.
+The insights gained can assist businesses in making data-driven decisions to improve sales strategies, enhance customer engagement, and boost overall performance.

+You can access the dataset for this project here: https://drive.google.com/drive/folders/1RrNRQ6aStExon5HBaID0H2AywA0u_qoX